Better diversity in schools makes schools better.

 - Scholars will be exposed to a financial education curriculum consisting of:

-The LexPostBacc curriculum will require Scholars to dedicate about 10 hours of effort per week completing lessons, exercises and assessments.
+The LexPostBacc curriculum will require Scholars to dedicate an estimated 10-15 hours of effort per week completing lessons, exercises, and assessments.
+(This estimate does not include LSAT prep.)
 Scholars will also be required to attend mandatory virtual class sessions.
-The curriculum will be formative in nature, with a goal of fostering deep learning and engagement through robust feedback and guidance.
+The curriculum will be mostly formative in nature, with a goal of fostering deep learning and engagement through robust feedback and guidance.

 At stipulated points during the program, participating law schools will receive progress reports regarding the Scholars they referred.
 These reports will include information pertaining to Scholar engagement with the curriculum and progress towards completion.
 Some attrition and unsuccessful attempts at completing the curriculum are expected.